Why I (Finally) Tried Stitch Fix

 Stitch Fix began by curating clothing for women back in 2011, originally under the name “Rack Habit.”
 In September 2016, Stitch Fix added menswear.
 In July 2018, the company launched Stitch Fix Kids, which allows adults to request Fixes for children.

-Lake has served as CEO and the public face of the company since its inception, leading the company through its 2017 IPO.
+Lake served as CEO and the public face of Stitch Fix from its inception, leading the company through its 2017 IPO, until April 2021 when she transitioned from CEO to Executive Chairperson.

 Writing in Forbes, Ryan Mac chronicles Lake’s childhood in San Francisco, then Minnesota.
 She attended college at Stanford and joined the strategy consulting firm The Parthenon Group.
 She went to Harvard Business School with the goal of building Stitch Fix while there.